 Very high source of proteins

-Beans are one of the highest source of protein gotten from plants.
+Beans are one of the highest sources of protein gotten from plants.
 Protein is one nutrient your growing baby needs for growth and development on a regular basis.
-Other protein rich foods include meat, fish, milk, soyabeans, peas etc
+Other protein-rich foods include meat, fish, milk, soybeans, peas etc

 Good source of vitamin A

 Vitamin A is among one of the very important vitamins that your baby needs.
 As we know, vitamin A promotes eyesight, it is also a powerful antioxidant and it promotes the immune system by strengthening the mucous structures in the body.

 Vitamin C is another vitamin that is known to improve the immune system in the body.
 It is also helpful in preventing the common cold, cough, asthma, etc. Apart from inflammation, vitamin C also acts as an antioxidant and keeps free radicals at bay.